 With Krampus, the money seemed to have tricked Dougherty into including a surfeit of broad comedy that doesn’t mold well to the vision of his devilishly cunning Trick ‘r Treat.
 The easy classism inherent to the set-up, where a well-to-do suburbanite family headed by Adam Scott and Toni Collette is forced to endure Christmas with their overbearing Redneck relatives, veers perilously close to sitcom also-ran material.
-Dougherty is transfixed with the Sam Raimi’s and Joe Dante’s of the world – not bad reference points, for Sam Raimi and Joe Dante seem to have forgotten how to be their best selves in recent years.
-So he enjoys his holiday cookies with sugar and spice, and he is committed to stirring a little warped comedy into his horror cinema.
+Dougherty is transfixed with the Sam Raimi’s and Joe Dante’s of the world, so he enjoys his holiday cookies with sugar and spice, and he is committed to stirring a little warped comedy into his horror cinema.
 Admirable, but even the introductory ironic credit crawl superimposed over slow-motion Black Friday shoppers nearly killing one another over gifts is cloyingly obvious.

-The comedy, as it were, frequently sits on top of Dougherty’s film like artificial confectioner’s sugar molded into a garish bowtie rather than melding into the dough like a good gingerbread man.
-The best humor should be weightless, and Krampus telegraphs nearly every joke – the first third of the film is depressingly arid of thoughtful laughs.
-So much so, in fact, that it runs out of steam early, and a new, darker energy steamrolls over the film like a forbidden blizzard nurturing cruel snowmen in the yard and sapping the lights along with it.
+The best humor should be weightless, and Krampus telegraphs nearly every joke – the first third of the film is depressingly arid for thoughtful laughs.
+So much so, in fact, that it runs out of steam early, and a new, better, darker energy steamrolls over the film like a forbidden blizzard nurturing cruel snowmen in the yard and sapping the lights along with it.
 Like, I said, but that is what happens when Krampus rolls into town and the real film follows him.
-The gee-willickers suburb undergoes Jules O’ Loughlin’s ethereal, ghostly cinematography and suddenly the more feral, wraithlike underbelly of the plastic sitcom world is left out to play.
+The gee-willickers suburb is stricken cold by Jules O’ Loughlin’s ethereal, ghostly cinematography, and suddenly the more feral, wraithlike underbelly of the plastic sitcom world is let out to play.

-As with any good horror film, the worse things are for the protagonists, they better they are for the audience, and it is only when the persnickety but natural slippery slope from family quarrels to rampant murder comes to be that Krampus alights with spirited discomfort.
-The material never keels into sadism, but the surprise of Krampus is that it marinates its holiday horror in dirge-like malevolence, invoking the name of Krampus like a pact with the devil.
+As with any good horror film, the worse things are for the protagonists, the better they are for the audience, and it is only when the film actualizes the persnickety but natural slippery slope from family quarrels to rampant murder that Krampus alights with spirited discomfort.
+The material never keels into sadism, but the surprise of Krampus is that it marinates its holiday horror in genuine malevolence, invoking the name of Krampus like a pact with the devil.
 This is horror with a smirk, yes, but never an ironic twiddle or a knowing finger wave.
 Krampus, like Krampus, means business.